Cog-Creators/Red-Dashboard/README.md

 *An easy-to-use interactive web dashboard to control your Redbot.*

 ## Installation
 A virtual environment is required for use/support.
-Follow the documentation below (based upong Red Discord Bot documentation) according to your OS.
+Follow the documentation below (based upon Red Discord Bot documentation) according to your OS.

 > :warning: Every time you start the webserver, you must enter your environment before starting it.

 ### Windows
-1. Start by opening up a command prompt (click on Search and type `cmd`).
+1. Start by opening up a Command Prompt (click on Search and type `cmd`).
 2. Type `py -3.8 -m venv "%userprofile%\redashenv"` to create the environment.
 3. Enter your environment by typing `"%userprofile%\redashenv\Scripts\activate.bat"`.
 4. Type `python -m pip install Red-Dashboard` and let it install.